telekom-security/PEBA/README.md

 `Consumer, e.g. Sicherheitstacho.eu --> PEBA [Elasticsearch, memcache]`

+It is crucial to understand that in PEBA honeypot data is devided in (1) *public community data* (everyone can contribute using T-Pot, submit and query data) and (2) data from *private domain honeypots* (e.g. those from DTAG) which can only be submitted and queried using distinct credentials.

 **Implemented API endpoints:**

-*Private PUT endpoint* using authentication to deliver honeypot events using ewsposter.
+*Public/Private PUT endpoint* using authentication to deliver honeypot events using ewsposter.

- - [POST] */ews-0.1/alert/postSimpleMessage* ==> takes the ews xml posted by ewsposter, processes and stores honeypot alerts in elasticsearch, flagged with domain (see below)
+ - [POST] */ews-0.1/alert/postSimpleMessage* ==> takes the ews xml posted by ewsposter, processes and stores honeypot alerts in elasticsearch, flagged with domain

-The authentication can be done using either T-Pot community credentials (1) or distinct EWS user for a private domain (2).
-The username & token is stored in ewsposter's ews.cfg.
-Depending on the credentials, the data is flagged as community data or private domain data (2).
+The authentication can be done using either T-Pot community credentials (1) or distinct EWS user for the private domain (2).
+The username & token is stored in ewsposter's ews.cfg residing on T-Pot.
+Depending on the credentials, the data is flagged as community data (1) or private domain data (2).

 *Private GET endpoints* using authentication:

  - [POST] */alert/retrieveIPs* ==> returning the unique IP addresses of the last attacks in timeframe *X* minutes.
  - [POST] */alert/retrieveAlertsCyber* ==> returning the last 1000 attacks, including IPs.

+The above private endpoints cannot be queried using the community credentials (1), only by users of the private domain (2).

 *Public GET endpoints* for Sicherheitstacho: